 But you can call me Allie.
-I am a rising second year undergraduate student in Computer Science and Engineering at the University of Michigan - Ann Arbor.
+I am a second year undergraduate student in Computer Science at the University of Michigan - Ann Arbor.
 On campus, I am an active member of Girls in Electrical Engineering and Computer Science (GEECS), can be seen giving tours as an Engineering Tour Leader, am a peer mentor in the Women in Science and Engineering Residence Program (WISE RP), am a Co-Chair of Advocates for Diversity in Engineering (ADE) and am an undergraduate researcher in the Crowds + Machines (CROMA) Lab where I'm advised by Prof. Walter Lasecki.
+This past summer I was an Explore Intern at Microsoft in Seattle, Washington.

 Responsible for hosting groups that include prospective students and their parents, visiting dignitaries, alumni, community organizations, and middle or elementary school students.
 I am energized every week by the chance to meet and get to know new people from all around the world.